-All information cited from TUM, accurate as of 1 September 2016.
+All information cited from TUM.

 Welcome to TUM!
 Our university goes back to the founding year of 1868, and the idea it embodies has proven its worth through the years: excellent education in the scientific and technical disciplines, energized by the allure and adventure of research, cultivating both personal character and a shared culture.
 Among those who have studied, taught, and done research here are distinguished figures of the historical past and the present day: Nobel Prize winners, inventive engineers, entrepreneurs, leading lights who have shaped the way we live.
 Countless alumni who got their education with us have, through their careers, advanced the development of a knowledge-based society.